pvigier/pvigier.github.io-jekyll/_posts/2019-08-25-vagabond-choosing-gui-library.md

 <!--more-->

-# Writing my own library
+# Writing My Own Library

 The first alternative is not using an external library but writing my own.
 I did that for my last (unfinished) game Simulopolis.